vikramjakhr/Resume/resume.md

 ## Skills

-I have in the past used the following tools and technologies:
+- **AWS**.
+Well-versed in setting up and maintaining AWS Cloud Stack.
+- **Azure**.
+Beginner in Azure but well enough to get up an running.
+- **Jenkins/CI-CD**.
+Good knowledge of CI/CD pipeline for complete automation from commit to deployment.
+- **Docker**.
+Proficient in container technology involving AWS ECS, Docker Swarm.
+- **Kubernetes**.
+Strong knowledge and experience in Kubernetes.
+- **Linux**.
+I'm not a sysadmin, but since I use Linux personally and develop services that runs on Linux, I became familiar with modifying kernel parameters such as choosing different I/O schedulers as well as tools to debug and understand performance issues (e.g. iotop, dstat, etc.).
+- **Terraform**.
+Proficient in creating Infrastructure as Code (IaaS) using terraform.

-- **Go** (professional).
+- **Go**.
 I've been using Go since early 2016 and have created multiple applications, some of them are available on my github (see below).
-- **Bash** (moderate).
+- **Shell Scripting**.
 I'm by no means a good bash scripter but since the shell is the heart of all Unix systems, I'm forced to use it on a daily basis and get better at it everyday.
-- **Linux**.
-I'm not a sysadmin, but since I use Linux personally and develop services that runs on Linux, I became familiar with modifying kernel parameters such as choosing different I/O schedulers as well as tools to debug and understand performance issues (e.g. iotop, dstat, etc.).
-- **SQL** (moderate).
+- **MySQL**.
 I know just enough SQL to get my job done and look up the documentation when it gets complicated.
-- **Other languages**.
-I've previously used Groovy/Grails, Java, Javascript for small and medium scale projects and for fun.
+- **Monitoring & Logging**.
+Has good hands using ELK, Cloudwatch, Telegraf, InfluxDB, Grafana, Kibana.
+- **Ansible**.
+Enough to understand and start working on it.
+- **NGinx**.
+Good knowledge of NGinx configuration, working, caching and optimizations.

 ## Experience

 ### Professional experience

+#### SVAM International

+##### DevOps Engineer - August 2019 to till date

+Headquartered in New York, with multiple offices in the United States and development centers in the US, India, and Mexico, SVAM's global network of highly experienced and knowledgeable technology consultants is focused on exceeding our customers'​ needs for the highest quality, most innovative solutions and services.

+As part of being at SVAM I worked on the following:

+- Setting up Infra on AWS and Azure
+- Setting up and maintaining HPC environment on AWS
+- Containerization of .Net applications using linux
+- Build CI/CD pipelines using Jenkins
+- Infrastructure automation using Terraform
+- Monitoring and logging using TICK and ELK

 #### TO THE NEW

-##### DevOps Engineer - August 2015 to till date
+##### DevOps Engineer - January 2015 to August 2019

 A digital technology services company that drives digital transformation and builds disruptive products by leveraging UX,